- What is GitHub

 Why should I use GitHub @RPI vs GitHub.com

 RPI's GitHub service is hosted and managed internally.
-This allows us to provide unlimited private and public repositories.
 On premise data storage also allows for use with intellectual property that requires on campus hosting.
 This makes GitHub enterprise ideal for class usage and research projects.

 What documentation is available